didiberman/mobile-breathapp/README.md

 (Instructions on how to build and run the project - Add details here based on your project's setup, e.g., how to clone, open in Android Studio, and run)

-## Contributing

-(Information on how others can contribute - Add guidelines for contributions if you welcome them)

-## License

-(Specify your project's license)

-## Acknowledgements

-(Mention any libraries, resources, or individuals you'd like to thank)